bitlabstudio/django-mailer-throttled/README.rst

 Django Mailer Throttled
 =======================

-Addon for `django-mailer <https://github.com/pinax/django-mailer/>`_ allows to send throttled emails.
+Addon for `django-mailer <https://github.com/pinax/django-mailer/>`_ which allows to send throttled emails.

 Install this as an addon alongside `django-mailer`.